brian404/unzipper/README.md

 ## Usage

 1. Upload the `unzipper.php` script to your web server.
-2. Access the tool via a web browser,http://your_server_ip/unzipper.php
+2. Access the tool via a web browser.
+3. Authenticate with the passphrase.
 4. Use the intuitive interface to perform file operations.

-**Note:** For security reasons, it's recommended to delete the tool from the web server path after usage.
+**Note: For security reasons, it's recommended to delete the tool from the web server path after usage.**

 ## Requirements

-- PHP with support for ZipArchive and RarArchive (if using RAR files)
+- PHP with support for ZipArchive and RarArchive (if using RAR files).

+## Version

+Current Version: 1.0